Howard Pixton: Later career

 In August 1919 Pixton settled in Windermere, in the Lake District, where he rented a seaplane hangar at Cockshott, Bowness from which he flew two Avro 504L floatplanes for the newly-formed Avro Transport Company.
-He operated charter flights including flying newspapers to the Isle of Man, on which he would also take fare-paying passengers for 10 guineas (£10.50).
+He operated charter flights including flying Daily News newspapers to the Douglas Bay in the Isle of Man, on which he would also take fare-paying passengers for 10 guineas (£10.50).
+The first service was on 4 August, continuing until 3 September.
 He also did pleasure flights and flight training.
 Avro Transport Company withdrew in October 1919, (it ceased operations the following year) so Pixton carried on himself, as well as starting a car garage at the hangar and running a taxi and seasonal coach tours.
 He called the business The Lakes Motor and Seaplane Company, and he ran it for the next eight years.

-He then became the ground engineer for Liverpool & District Aero Club at Hooton Park on The Wirrall, Cheshire, over the winter of 1928-29.
+After the death of his wife, he gave up the business and became the ground engineer for Liverpool & District Aero Club at Hooton Park on The Wirrall, Cheshire, over the winter of 1928-29.
 The club operated several Avro Avians.
-He then moved to Devon where he was the ground engineer at Haldon Aerodrome in Devon.
+He then moved to Devon where he was the ground engineer at Haldon Aerodrome.

 He retired to the Isle of Man in 1932, but during the Second World War worked again in the AID, retiring again in 1945.

 Personal life

 Pixton married Maude E Hallam, daughter of the late Chief Constable of Salford, on 19 November 1912 at St Annes-on-Sea, Lancashire.
 Half of the honeymoon was spent at Brooklands, Larkhill and Hendon aerodromes, and half in Italy, accompanying him on the sales tour.
 Their son.
 Jack, was born in October 1913.

 Maude died in October 1927 at the age of 40.

 Pixton married again, to Winifred A Radford, in July 1931 at Newton Abbott, close to Haldon, Devon, where he was then working.
 Their daughter, Stella, was born during his retirement.

-He died 7 February 1972 and is buried in the cemetary of St. Patrick's Church, Jurby, Isle of Man. in 2014 the Isle of Man Post Office issued a set of four stamps commemorating the centenary of Pixton's Schneider Cup victory.
+He died 7 February 1972 and is buried in the cemetery of St. Patrick's Church, Jurby, Isle of Man.
+In 2014 the Isle of Man Post Office issued a set of four stamps commemorating the centenary of Pixton's Schneider Cup victory.